canopas/web-developer-roadmap-2023/README.md

 # NodeJS

-## Practical 15
+## Practical 13

 - Real-time group chat application

-  - Build a real-time group chat application using Node.js, Javascript, and a library like Socket.IO.
+  - Build a real-time group chat application using Node.js, TypeScript, and a library like Socket.IO.
   - Allow users to join chat rooms, send messages, and receive messages in real time.

+## Practical 14
+- Quiz Application with Firebase Realtime Database
+  - The application flow will be,
+    - Authenticate users with firebase authentication
+    - Create quiz
+      - Allow authenticated users to create quiz category wise(Like science, entertainment etc...) with MCQ and their correct answers.
+    - Play quiz
+      - Allow authenticated users to play quiz.
+      - They can play quiz based on selected category.
+      - Display scores instantly as they answer questions.

-## Practical 16
+## Practical 15

 - E-commerce App authorization and admin APIs
 - **Implementation specifications:** `express.js`, `typescript`, and `sequelize` with PostgreSQL